SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Packing Your Survival Kit

-These are just a few survival items list ideas to keep in mind.
+These are just a few useful survival items list ideas to keep in mind.
 Were there any items on this list that you hadn’t already thought of?
 What other survival kit items would you pack?